-Lachlan Murdoch, the choice of continuity
+Lachlan Murdoch, The Choice Of Continuity

 Lachlan took over as head of Fox Corporation in 2019, though the empire was thinned after the sale of 21st Century Fox, including studios and catalog of films, to Disney for $66 billion.

-Lachlan's rise comes with the departure of his brother James, who resigned from News Corp in July 2020 and who has criticized editorial and strategic decisions, particularly at Fox News.
+Lachlan's rise comes with the departure of his brother James, who resigned from News Corp in July 2020 and who has criticised editorial and strategic decisions, particularly at Fox News.

 But even if Lachlan Murdoch takes charge, the succession battle isn't finished.